rsanchezsaez/CargoManager/README.md

 ## License

-CargoBayManager is available under the FreeBSD license.
+CargoManager is available under the FreeBSD license.
 See the LICENSE file for more info.